telefonicaid/iotagent-ul/docs/usermanual.md

 The protocol offers a mechanism for the devices to retrieve its configuration (or any other value it needs from those stored in the Context Broker).
 Two topics are created in order to support this feature: a topic for configuration commands and a topic to receive configuration information.
+This mechanism can be enabled or disabled using a configuration flag, `configRetrieval`.

-**Currenty, only the MQTT binding supports Configuration retrieval.**
+This mechanism and the bidirectionality plugin cannot be simultaneously activated.

 ##### Configuration command topic